 Note that the adults of some species are unknown.

-The adults of C. 'spilleri', C.sp.
-NZ10 (not known), and C.sp.
+The adults of C. 'spilleri', and C.sp.
 NZ12 are assumed to be similar to those of C. novae-zelandiae since Don Forsyth included them all under that name.

 The Australian species C. 'pseudoppositus' has been recognized in New Zealand on the basis of mtCOI sequence, but the morphology has not been compared with that of Australian specimens.